Shooting in midtown leaves one man dead, another injured, Sacramento police say

 Sacramento police are investigating the area, and so the intersection of 21st street and L Street is closed in a one block radius.
 Early morning commuters should plan an alternate route.

-Chan does not provide any other details at this time, but said updates will be provided later in the day.
+There are other details at this time, but said updates will be provided throughout the day.
+The identity of the victim who died will be released after next of kin have been notified.

+The Sacramento Police Department encourages anyone with information about the shooting to contact the dispatch center at (916) 808-5471 or Sacramento Valley Crime Stoppers at (916) 443-HELP (4357).
+Callers can remain anonymous and may be eligible for a reward up to $1,000.
+Anonymous tips can also be submitted using the free “P3 Tips” smartphone app.

 ABC10: Watch, Download, Read